 Longship includes capturing CO2 from industrial sources in the Oslo-fjord region (cement and waste-to-energy) and shipping liquid CO2 from these industrial capture sites to an onshore terminal on the Norwegian west coast.
 From there, the liquefied CO2 will be transported by pipeline to an offshore storage location subsea in the North Sea, for permanent storage.
 Northern Lights is responsible for the transport and storage components of the project.

 The Longship project reflects the Norwegian government’s ambition to develop a full-scale CCS value chain in Norway by 2024, demonstrating the potential of this decarbonisation approach to Europe and the world.
 The Norwegian Government has demonstrated strong, long-standing leadership in realising full scale CCS.
 With support of the Norwegian Government, the Northern Lights project can provide realistic decarbonisation opportunities for Norwegian and European industries.

 The government issued feasibility studies on capture, transport and storage solutions in 2016.
 Combined, these studies showed the feasibility of putting together the pieces of the value chain and realising a full-scale CCS project.

 Based on this outcome, the government decided to continue development through an agreement covering concept and FEED (front-end engineering and design) studies.
 Gassnova represents the Norwegian state and acts as the coordinating body.
 The studies covered:

-- Capture of CO2 at the Norcem (Heidelberg Group) cement factory in Brevik.
+- Capture of CO2 at the Heidelberg Materials (previously Norcem) cement factory in Brevik.

-- Capture of CO2 at the waste-to-energy plant Fortum Oslo Varme in Oslo.
+- Capture of CO2 at the waste-to-energy plant Hafslund Oslo Celsio in Oslo.

 - A combined transport and storage solution, managed by Northern Lights JV DA.